TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

     OPTIONS (
     COLOCATE_WITH 'table-name',  // Default none
     PARTITION_BY 'column-name', // If not specified, replicated table for row tables, and partitioned internally for column tables.
-    BUCKETS  'num-partitions', // Default 8.
+    BUCKETS  'num-partitions', // Default 128.
 Must be an integer.
-    REDUNDANCY        'num-of-copies' , // Must be an integer EVICTION_BY 'LRUMEMSIZE integer-constant | LRUCOUNT interger-constant | LRUHEAPPERCENT',
-    PERSISTENCE  'ASYNCHRONOUS | ASYNC | SYNCHRONOUS | SYNC | NONE’,
-    DISKSTORE 'DISKSTORE_NAME', //empty string maps to default diskstore
+    COMPRESSION 'NONE', //By default COMPRESSION is 'ON'.The default compression scheme is 'lz4' REDUNDANCY       'num-of-copies' , // Must be an integer.
+'1' is recommended value.
+Maximum limit is '3' EVICTION_BY 'LRUMEMSIZE integer-constant | LRUCOUNT interger-constant | LRUHEAPPERCENT', PERSISTENCE  'ASYNCHRONOUS | ASYNC | SYNCHRONOUS | SYNC | NONE’, DISKSTORE 'DISKSTORE_NAME', //empty string maps to default diskstore